danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 [^fin]: Finn, Ed. *What Algorithms Want: Imagination in the Age of Computing*.
 Cambridge, MA: MIT Press, 2017, p.
 34.

-[^bucher]: Bucher, Taina. *If...Then: Algorithmic Power and Politics*.
-Oxford University Press, 2018, p.
-20.

 [^recipe]: Although the concept of algorithm is rooted in Computer Science, scholars from other fields like cultural studies and media studies take on the technical concept of algorithm and explore the wider cultural consequences and political implications.
 The analogy of algorithms as receipes can be also seen here: Finn, Ed.
 What Algorithms Want: Imagination in the Age of Computing.
 Cambridge, MA: MIT Press, 2017, p.
 17 and
 Bucher, Taina.
 If...Then: Algorithmic Power and Politics.
 Oxford University Press, 2018, p.
 21.